 While autonomy to act is important, employees also need to know that managers and company leaders will back up their decisions to create great customer experience.
-We’ve found that organizations with the most successful VoC programs are those that hold leadership trainings and designate an executive to advocate for customer initiatives.
+We’ve found that organizations with the most successful VoC programs are those that hold leadership trainings (and run training surveys) and designate an executive to advocate for customer initiatives.
 When employees at the top understand the value of good customer experience they’re more likely to continually emphasize customer focus and reward their direct reports who do the same.
 Leadership buy-in is a critical step in scaling customer focus across your organization.

 Incentivize your employees to care for customers